colton-gabertan/colton-gabertan.github.io/_posts/2025-02-09-Windows-11-Security-Hardening:-Using-Wazuh-and-CIS-Benchmarks.md

 ### Wazuh's Agentic Architecture

-Wazuh is an open-source security platform that combines common enterprise requirements such as endpoint security, threat detection & intelligence, and security information and event management (SIEM).
+Wazuh is an open-source security platform that combines common enterprise requirements such as XDR, threat detection & intelligence, and security information and event management (SIEM).
 It is designed to help an organization of any size protect digital assets that may be distributed across on-prem, virtualized, containerized, and cloud environments.

 It deploys as a centralized server in which we can install agents on endpoints that report back to Wazuh.
 For the purposes of this lab, I’ve chosen to focus on Wazuh’s out-of-the-box solution that allows for instant CIS Benchmarking on endpoints.